siren-js/spec-extensions/README.md

 }
 ```

-The above example is one way to represent the [radio buttons][rb] from the
-example in the HTML specification.
 Rather than having `required` on the radio button directly (i.e., the
 [radio object](#radio-object)), we utilize the
 [`required` extension](#required) on the field object.